jlehtine/ai-chatter/README.md

   instructions are added to any existing chat completion initialization sequence.

+- `CHAT_COMPLETION_IMAGES_INSTRUCTION`
+  JSON string value, default is
+  `"You may include DALLE generated images in your responses using notation [DALLE: your prompt for image].
+Use it only when an image illustration would provide additional information that can not be described by text."`
+  This property specifies the initialization sequence instruction given to the chat completion for it to use generated images as illustrations.

 - `CHAT_COMPLETION_SHOW_TOKENS`
   `true` or `false`, default is `false`
   OpenAI chat completion API uses tokens for pricing.
 This property specifies